Oregano

 Storage Tips

-Fresh oregano should be stored in the refrigerator.
-Wrap the stems in a slightly damp paper towel and place them in a plastic bag or airtight container.
-This helps to retain moisture and prevent wilting.
-Dried oregano should be stored in an airtight container in a cool, dark, and dry place, away from direct sunlight and heat, to preserve its flavor and aroma.
-Properly stored dried oregano can last for up to 1-3 years.
+Fresh oregano is best stored in the refrigerator.
+Wrap the stems in a damp paper towel and place them in a plastic bag or airtight container.
+Dried oregano should be stored in a cool, dark, and dry place, like a pantry or spice cabinet, in an airtight container to maintain its flavor and potency.
+Avoid storing it near heat sources or in direct sunlight.

 Marnirni-apinthi Building, Lot Fourteen,